NFL in Toronto: Potential challenges

 A team based in Toronto could face resistance from the Bills, since a significant portion of their fans come from southern Ontario.
-Toronto falls within the NFL's definition of the Bills' home territory (75 miles).
+Toronto falls within the NFL's definition of the Bills' Home Marketing Areas (75 miles).
 In 1991 Wilson said "a Toronto club wouldn't hurt us."
 He went on to say "as far as I know, Toronto isn't in Buffalo's territory" and that "I wouldn't veto expansion to Toronto, anyway, even if I could."
 However, in 1995 Wilson was quoted as saying "Some day, I'm sure Toronto will have a team.
 It would be a great franchise up here ... but Toronto is Bills territory."
 When asked whether he expected financial compensation if an NFL team was established in Toronto, he replied "yes I do.
 A team in Toronto would definitely have an effect on our team".
 However, according to Godfrey, then-NFL commissioner Tagliabue's position was that "there are no such things as territorial rights in the NFL."
-When the NFL was reviewing Pegula's proposed purchase of the Bills in 2014, the NFL asked him what his view would be on a NFL team in Toronto.
+When the NFL was reviewing Pegula's proposed purchase of the Bills in 2014, the NFL asked him what his view would be on an NFL team in Toronto.
 In late 2014 he said that he told the league Toronto is "a big enough market" for an NFL franchise and he "would support it if Toronto had a franchise."

 Any NFL team that entered the Toronto market would have to deal with the Canadian Football League (CFL)'s Toronto Argonauts, as well as the Hamilton Tiger-Cats, who play in nearby Hamilton, Ontario, both of which—as well as the CFL—have objected to an NFL team in Canada.
 The Tiger-Cats supported the Bills Toronto Series on the premise that it would keep other suitors for the Toronto market at bay.
 The NFL has been reluctant to hurt the CFL.
 Godfrey claimed that "the city is big enough ... they both could co-exist in the city."
 The World Football League (WFL) intended to place a franchise in Toronto known as the Toronto Northmen, but after the Canadian Parliament began debating the Canadian Football Act, which would have banned foreign football leagues from playing in Canada in an attempt to protect the CFL, the WFL moved the team to Memphis, Tennessee.
 Similar bills have been introduced to Parliament since the Bills Toronto Series was announced.
 It has been suggested that one of the reasons the NFL would not want to put a franchise in Canada and risk putting the CFL out of business is that the CFL offers antitrust protection as a competing league.
 However, Commissioner Rozelle said in 1987 that "I can't see where a league operating in Canada could possibly help us in any anti-trust trials."